The Transactional Outbox Pattern

 The pattern introduces some overhead.
 There is an extra table.
 There must be a cleanup strategy.
 There is a slight delay between committing data and publishing the event.
 The relay requires monitoring.

 Outbox rows are not permanent records.
 Common approaches include deleting rows after a retention window, partitioning by time, or archiving for audit purposes.
+These are manageable tradeoffs when compared to silent event loss.

 The Transactional Outbox pattern is particularly useful in microservices, event-driven systems, domain event publishing, and any architecture where losing an event would leave the system in an incorrect state.